-Low-income: Low-income households, those with income below the local poverty level, account for over 22.1 percent of all households in the urbanized area, based on 2013 incomes.
-The low-income population of the Alexandria urbanized area has every reasonable opportunity to provide input on transportation plans and programs, to avoid disproportionate harm, or lack of benefit, of transportation programs and projects.
+Low-income: Low income households, those with income below the local poverty level, account for over 22.1 percent of all households in the urbanized area, based on 2013 incomes.
+Low income population of the Alexandria urbanized area should be given every reasonable opportunity to provide input on transportation plans and programs, to avoid disproportionate harm, or lack of benefit, of transportation programs and projects.